robin-944887_1280

 But they wouldn’t listen.
 Instead, they kept up their loud cheeping, insisting that lunch be procured immediately.
 It got so I avoided the back door, mostly using the front, even to empty our garbage.
 I didn’t want to get these little birds excited and disturb the natural rhythm of their days.
 I didn’t want to make it harder for Mommy bird.

-The sight got me thinking…it’s hard not to admire mothers throughout the animal kingdom.
+The sight got me thinking…it’s tough not to admire mothers throughout the animal kingdom.
 Unlike human access to stores and Uber Eats, these animals must forage daily.
 I’m always amazed at the females of any species – birds, lions, whales, all of them.
 Yes, males chip in too (sometimes just for the fun part), but let’s get real: childbirth and rearing chicks, cubs, and whale calves aren’t for the faint-hearted.

 A few weeks later, the nest sat empty.
 My first instinct was to worry, thinking that some predator got ahold of them.
 But then I Googled how long it takes baby robins to leave the nest after hatching—about 10-14 days.
 Phew.
 The timeline worked.